A Guide to Staircasing

 The valuation must be carried out by a Royal Institution of Chartered Surveyors (RICS) qualified surveyor.
 Once we have the valuation report we will provide you written confirmation of the premium to buy the additional shares, and confirm any further steps.

-A valuation report is only valid for 3 months, if the staircasing does not complete during this time a new valuation might be required.
+A valuation report is valid for 3 months, if the staircasing does not complete during this time a new valuation might be required.
 You are also responsible for this cost.

 You should keep in regular contact with your legal representative to make sure that the sale progresses as smoothly as possible.